sflems/led-board-manager/README.md

 The app uses the current configuration schema found in the `nhl-led-scoreboard/config` directory and generates a form to modify the config.
 At the moment, configurations you edit are validated against this current schema exclusively.
 I'd certainly like to get cross version editing working sooner than later.

+### Disclaimer
 _(Work in Progress)_

+This project is still in development.
+Development of the NHL LED Scoreboard is similarly evolving.
+They both rely on the external NHL API which, at any time may be inaccessible or updated.
+This app does modify your configuration files in the `nhl-led-scoreboard/config` directory.
+While these are backed up during installation, please backup any _prized_ configurations on your own accord.

 ## Requirements
 - [Raspberry Pi (Zero WH, 3B+, 3A+, 4B)](https://github.com/riffnshred/nhl-led-scoreboard)